Public Agency Lobbying

 All state agencies must keep detailed records concerning the amount of time employees (and private contractors retained by the agency) spend on in-person lobbying, showing what issues were lobbied and what lobbying expenditures were incurred.
 This information must then be periodically reported to the Public Disclosure Commission (PDC).

-The Office of State Relations is designated by the University President to be in charge of compiling and completing the University’s quarterly L-5 report to the PDC.
-This report is due by the end of the month following the close of every calendar quarter during which reportable lobbying took place (April 30, July 31, October 31 and January 31).
-The State Relations website contains a link to the document that should be used to report all lobbying expenditures for each quarter.
+The Office of State Relations is designated by the University President to compile and complete the university’s quarterly L-5 report to the PDC.
+This report is due by the end of the month following the close of every calendar quarter (DUE: April 30, July 31, October 31 and January 31).

-- Itemization of non-public fund expenditures of over $15 spent in conjunction with the agency’s lobbying program (i.e., meals, beverages, travel, theater or sporting event tickets, art work, flowers, etc.).
+- Expenditures spent in conjunction with lobbying (i.e., meals, beverages, travel, etc.).

-- Expenditures of consultants or contractors employed by the agency to assist in lobbying activities.
+- Expenditures paid to contract lobbyists to assist in lobbying activities.

 - Recommendations or reports to the legislature in response to a legislative request.